This page shows you how to configure the load balancer that GKE creates when you deploy a Gateway in a Google Kubernetes Engine (GKE) cluster.

 Configure health checks

-parameters, Google Cloud creates a unique health check
+of parameters that can be defined and Google Cloud creates a unique health

 apiVersion: networking.gke.io/v1